JhouLab/Pi5WebcamRecorder/README.md

     |  3  |  4  |
     -------------

-You can start/stop recording from the GUI, or from external GPIO logic inputs (see "GPIO PROTOCOL" section below).
+The program will show a bar at the top with buttons to start/stop recording.
+You can also control recording from external GPIO logic inputs (see "GPIO PROTOCOL" section below).

 By default, videos save to the program directory, but I recommend you change this to an external drive, to avoid filling up your SD card.